usc-isi-i2/kgtk/docs/transform/query.md

 | w15 | Susi  | works | Cakes  |

 !!! note
-    <b>Important:</b> when one or more auxiliary caches are used in a query
-    all graph caches are queries in read-only mode (see below).
+    **Important:** when one or more auxiliary caches are used in a query all graph caches are queries in read-only mode (see below).
 This means graph caches need to be fully constructed and indexed before they can be used in such a query (this restriction might be relaxed in the future).